 - Maternity leave

-If you are on Sabbatical or Extended Holidays
+If you are on Sabbatical or Extended Leave

-If you remain on the Medical Council register while on sabbatical or extended holiday, you are expected to continue to meet your professional competence requirements.
+If you remain on the Medical Council register while on sabbatical or extended leave, you are expected to continue to meet your Professional Competence Scheme requirements.

-The Medical Council does not operate a system where a doctor who may not be practising and therefore unable to meet the professional competence requirements can stay on the register.
-If absence from practice is going to have an impact on your ability to meet professional competence requirements, you should consider whether or not to remain on the register.
+The Medical Council does not allow doctors to stay on the Register if they cannot meet Professional Competence Scheme requirements.
+If your absence from practice is going to have an impact on your ability to meet professional competence requirements, you should consider removing yourself from the Medical Council Register.